There are lots of really cute baby things in the world, but for me, few things are cuter than a baby chameleon.

 A good rule of thumb is to never feed a chameleon insects that are bigger than the space between their eyes.
 For baby chameleons, this usually means insects that are at the first or second stage of development.

-Always get your food from a reputable live food seller, either from a local store or online at places like Josh’s Frogs or Internet Reptile for those in the UK.
+Always get your food from a reputable live food seller, either from a local store or online.
 Catching food from the wild risks parasites and other health problems for your baby chameleon.

 Don’t forget to gut load the insects before feeding them to your baby chameleon.
 This means feeding the insects with nutritious food like leafy greens and vegetables.